gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/writing-better-software.md

 static code analyzers, linters and autoformatting tools.
 Often these tools are integrated into the build or are executed before a commit.
-Further there are also manually measures like [code reviews](#codereview) to enforce a common code style.
+Further there are also manually measures like [code reviews](#codereview) to enforce a common style.

-A consistent code style increases productivity, e.g. linters prevent sloppy programming errors, autoformatters leave no room for useless (sometimes religious) discussions about indentation and formatting rules.
+A consistent style increases productivity, e.g. linters prevent sloppy programming errors, autoformatters leave no room for useless (sometimes religious) discussions about indentation and formatting rules.
 All code looks the same.
-Developer's taste and ego take a back seat.
+Developers' taste and ego take a back seat.